-The 203 cd/m2 shading approach allows SDR and HDR monitors to be used in close proximity in production, so that the content appears well matched between the HDR and SDR displays (minus the highlights that are possible in HDR).
-Because this method mimics the EOTF of SDR displays(BT.1886), it may also provide a better match on SDR consumer displays, which now are typically brighter than a BT.2035 [145] reference display based at 100 cd/m2.
-A recent survey of TV peak luminance levels7 measured an average SDR peak luminance of 243 cd/m2 for LCD screens and 218 cd/m2 for OLED screens when in their cinema modes, within an overall range of 125-416 cd/m2.
-However, if 203 cd/m2 SDR content is viewed on a 100 cd/m2 display, mid-tones will appear subjectively darker.
-Conversely, when 100 cd/m2 SDR content is viewed on a consumer TV the mid-tones may appear subjectively brighter.
+The 203 cd/m2 shading approach provides the ability to place SDR and HDR displays or multi-viewer images in close proximity so that the content appears well matched between the HDR and SDR displays (minus the highlights that are possible in HDR).
+Because the adjustment of the SDR display uses the EOTF of SDR displays(BT.1886 [4] with L_w adjustment), it may improve the match between HDR and SDR when viewed on consumer displays in typical consumer viewing conditions.
+A recent survey of TV peak luminance levels9 measured an average SDR peak luminance of 243 cd/m2 for LCD screens and 218 cd/m2 for OLED screens when in their cinema modes, within an overall range of 125-416 cd/m2.
+However, if 203 cd/m2 SDR content is viewed on a 100 cd/m2 display, mid-tones will appear subjectively slightly darker.
+Conversely, when content is graded with a 100 cd/m2 SDR display, content viewed on a consumer TV may show a better match to the HDR version especially in the lower to mid-tone region.